mycrazycracy/tf-kaldi-speaker/README.md

 * Performance

-    I've test the code on three datasets and the results are better than the standard Kaldi recipe.
+    I've tested the code on three datasets and the results are better than the standard Kaldi recipe.
 (Of course, you can achieve better performance using Kaldi by carefully tuning the parameters.)

     See [RESULTS](./RESULTS.md) for details.

 * Speed

-    Since it only support single gpu, the speed is not very fast but acceptable in medium-scale datasets.
+    Since it only supports single GPU, the speed is not very fast but acceptable in medium-scale datasets.
     For VoxCeleb, the training takes about 2.5 days using Nvidia P100 and it takes ~4 days for SRE.